 “You are liable if a tree in your yard falls and damages a neighbor’s home or automobile.
 It’s a good idea to inspect trees for damage after a large storm or high winds.
 This will help to keep your insurance premiums low and avoid the hassle of filing a claim.”

-In addition to saving you the costs of fire damages and health care costs, making sure you have working smoke and CO2 detectors can literally save your life.
+In addition to saving you the costs of fire damages, health care, and potential carbon monoxide poisoning, making sure you have working smoke and CO2 detectors can literally save your life.
 Most smoke and CO2 detectors have a “test” button.
 Give it a try once a month and make sure you replace the batteries as often as directed.

-8. Test your water heater pressure relief valve
+- Test your water heater pressure shut-off valve

 The pressure relief valve on your hot water heater is a safety feature that keeps the unit working properly and reduces the risk of leaks or at worst, an explosion.
 Once a year, check that it’s doing its job.